Caust2c/Franz-Hermann-TMRL-Approach/README.md

 As such, this project is licensed under the terms of the [GNU General Public License v3.0](LICENSE).
 Also, please go through their repos, the work they've done is amazing.

 As for the name, “Franz Hermann” was an alias used by Max Verstappen during a GT3 test at the Nürburgring Nordschleife, part of the official Nürburgring Endurance Series (he did it to avoid media attention).
-Hence, the name was given to the repo as admiration as the admired as one of the fastest, arguably greatest racing driver in F1 history.
+Hence, the name was given to the repo as admiration to one of the fastest, arguably greatest racing driver in F1 history.

 ## General Working
 So its as simple as, put in a gbx file in the mapextractor.